cordeliasnape/reading-notes/class-09.md

 ### What is the first step to designing a Website?

 When asked to design a website, the first thing you should do is create a wireframe.
-An example of my recent website was this:

-And the final result is shown here.
-As you can see, some ideas were seen through, others were tweaked, and others were scrapped all together:

 ### What is the most important question to answer when designing a Website?